WICG/attribution-reporting-api/README.md

 ```

 The benefit of this method over using a fixed bit mask is that it allows
 browsers to implement max\_values that aren’t multiples of 2.
+That is,
+UA's can choose a "fractional" bit limit if they wanted to.

 Sample Usage
 ============